 I think this might be the first ever Destroyer music video (not counting Myriad Harbor).
 I've always wondered what kind of sensibility his videos would have.

+This is awesome, definitely beats my dad's Mannheim Steamroller CDs.
 And unless Andrew W.K. wrote Silent Night, I'm pretty sure there are covers here too.
 The Walkmen cover is part of the same series, I think they just didn't want to link to all the songs in order to save space.

 This is just unfairly good.
 It should be illegal for visionary producers to be able to sing.

 James Blake Covers Feist